unicornrainbow/git-spaces/README.md

 manage a multitasking, interruptable workflow.
 I now do the same soley with branches, stashes and some [git aliases](https://github.com/blakefrost/dots/blob/master/gitconfig).
-I recommend other try to do the same.
+I recommend others try to do the same.
 I also recommend, as a programmer, avoiding multitasking and interruptions, but sometimes that's what the job calls for.